 Types of Asda Dog and Cat Insurance Policies

-Asda offers the following three types of pet insurance—Accident Only (Max Benefit), Time Limited and Lifetime, with vet cover ranging from £1,500 up to £7,500.
+Asda offers three types of pet insurance—Accident Only (Max Benefit), Time Limited and Lifetime, with vet cover ranging from £2,000 up to £10,000.
 For more information on pet insurance cover in general, please see our article on What Does Pet Insurance Cover in the UK.

-All policy types include some level of reimbursement for boarding fees (see policy docs for all details, but roughly this reimburses for some boarding costs in case you are hospitalized for an emergency or your home becomes uninhabitable due to flood, fire, etc.), holiday cancellation, death from accident, euthanasia, third party liability and access to Asda's vet helpline.
+The accident and illness plans (Time Limited and Lifetime) each include some level of reimbursement for boarding fees (see policy docs for all details, but roughly this reimburses for some boarding costs in case you are hospitalized for an emergency or your home becomes uninhabitable due to flood, fire, etc.), holiday cancellation, death from accident, euthanasia, cremation, third party liability and access to Asda's vet helpline and a bereavement helpline.

 Accident Only (a Maximum Benefit product)